anna-filou/anna-filou.github.io/reading.md

   pages: 239
   my-notes: |-
     I hadn't read a memoir comic book before; now I think it's a perfect format for memoirs.

-    Gender Queer is apparently **the** most banned book in the US, and I was curious to see why.
-At this point, I'm just embarrassed to be human.
+    Gender Queer is **the** most banned book in the US, and I was curious to see why.
+Well, I'm just embarrassed to be human.
 (Let's stop pretending that children don't have genitals, shall we?)

     Anyhow, this work is informative, helpful and relatable.
 It felt so good to think “wait, I'm *not* the only one who feels that way?”
 - title: Two Boys Kissing
   cover: "/assets/books/two-boys-kissing.jpg"